Transpo-Berkeley/transpo-berkeley.github.io/about.md

     weight: 3
 ---

-Cal Transportation Team was founded in 2016.
-We compete in the ASCE Mid-Pacific Transportation competition, planning and designing a solution to a given prompt.
-The team has many members from different backgrounds working on planning, operations, and design of transportation systems.
+Our team welcomes all interested students!
+We welcome more than just civil engineers; our current team consists of members from a variety of other disciplines.

 The team also runs a DeCal class so students can get academic credit for their work.

 <br>